 - Selection and Number of Directors.
 Based on the Corporation's articles, the Board can be composed of a minimum of three and of a maximum of 15 directors.
 The size and composition of the Board are reviewed at least on an annual basis.
 The number of directors must make room for diversity of thought and experience while enabling an efficient decision-making process.
 In accordance with National Instrument 58-101 Disclosure of Corporate Governance Practices, the Board is composed of a majority of independent directors. - 2.
 Term of the Mandate.
 Directors are elected annually at the Corporation's annual meeting of shareholders.
-Directors are elected for a one (1) year term, subject to re-election by shareholders at the following annual meeting.
-Vacancies can be filled during the year. - 3.
-Qualification Criteria.
+Directors are elected for a one year term, subject to re-election by shareholders at the following annual meeting.
+The Board can, during the year, fill any vacancy or appoint a director, to the extent permitted by law. - Qualification Criteria.
 Directors are recruited based on their expertise, taking into account their complementarity with that of the other directors and the matrix of competencies adopted for members of the Board.
 Directors are recruited for their values, their knowledge and their experience, as well as their availability to devote sufficient time to the affairs of the Corporation.
-Each director must devote the time and resources necessary to discharge his responsibilities.

-A director experiencing a material change in his principal occupation must immediately inform the Chair of the Board.
-The Chair of the Board and the chair of the Corporate Governance Committee will examine the circumstances and decide whether such director may continue to sit on the Board.

-- 4. Essential Qualities of a Director.
+Each director must devote the time and resources necessary to discharge his responsibilities. - A director experiencing a material change in his/her then principal occupation must immediately inform the Chair of the Board.
+The Chair of the Board and the chair of the Governance and Social Responsibility Committee will examine the circumstances and decide whether such director may continue to sit on the Board. - 4.
+Essential Qualities of a Director.
 The Board expects each director to meet the highest level of professional standards as described hereinafter.
 The Corporation requires its directors to demonstrate the highest level of integrity and rigor and to act honestly, objectively and in good faith.
 Moreover, the Corporation expects directors to demonstrate sound business acumen, that their deliberations and decisions reflect the values of the Corporation and that directors assume responsibility for their decisions.
 In the event of an actual or potential conflict of interest, a director must immediately inform the Chair of the Board and withhold form participating in the discussions on any matter relating to the actual or potential conflict of interest situation or vote thereon. - 5.
 Training.
-Each director receives a Director Handbook prepared by the Corporate Secretary that is updated regularly.
-The Director Handbook contains information relevant to the affairs of the Corporation, including the mandates of the Board and its committees, descriptions of the role and responsibilities of each committee chair, the Chair of the Board, the Lead Director and President and Chief Executive Officer, details regarding compensation of the directors, the Code of Conduct and policies of the Corporation, as needed.

-Each director is invited to participate in continuous education activities relating to the business of the Corporation, the industries in which it operates and regulatory matters
+Each director has access to the Director Handbook prepared by the Corporate Secretary that is updated regularly.
+The Director Handbook contains information relevant to the affairs of the Corporation, including the mandates of the Board and its committees, the descriptions of the role and responsibilities of each committee chair, the Chair of the Board, the Lead Director and President and Chief Executive Officer, the details regarding compensation of the directors, the Code of Conduct and policies of the Corporation, as needed. - Each director is invited to participate in continuous education activities relating to the business of the Corporation, the industries in which it operates and regulatory matters.